 In some cases, you might be able to prevent the problem by expunging a DUI record.
 This means your DUI record would effectively be sealed.
 However, this is only an option in some cases.
 If you would like to discuss the possibility of expunging your record with a skilled Orlando criminal defense attorney, call us today.

 If you are facing a DUI charge, we might be able to prevent your criminal record from costing you a job later.
 Talk to Attorney Wiseman about your situation as soon as possible.
-He has more than 15 years of legal experience to offer your case.
+He has 20 years of legal experience to offer your case.
 He is also a former prosecutor, meaning he has unique insight into how the prosecution might think and strategize about your case.
 Let us see what we can do for you.